USEPA/WNTR/documentation/gis.rst

   :class:`~wntr.gis.network.WaterNetworkGIS.to_crs` methods to set and transform the CRS of the junctions, tanks, reservoirs, pipes, pumps, and valves GeoDataFrames.
 * WNTR includes additional methods to modify coordinates on the WaterNetworkModel object, see :ref:`modify_node_coords` for more information.
-* The CRS for all GeoJSON files is assumed to be EPSG:4326 WGS84 (World Geodetic System 1984 in degrees latitude and degrees longitude).
-  This means that when a GeoJSON file is read into Python using the GeoPandas ``read_file`` function, the CRS will always be EPSG:4326.
-The user can override the CRS by changing the ``crs`` attribute directly (not using the ``set_crs`` and ``to_crs`` methods).
-* When converting a WaterNetworkModel into GeoDataFrames using :class:`~wntr.network.io.to_gis` and when creating Shapefiles from a WaterNetworkModel using :class:`~wntr.network.io.write_shapefile`, the user can specify a CRS for the node coordinates.
+* When converting a WaterNetworkModel into GeoDataFrames using :class:`~wntr.network.io.to_gis` and when creating GeoJSON and Shapefiles from a WaterNetworkModel using :class:`~wntr.network.io.write_geojson` and :class:`~wntr.network.io.write_shapefile`, the user can specify a CRS for the node coordinates.
   This does NOT convert node coordinates to a different CRS, this only assigns a CRS to the data or file.
   By default, the CRS is not specified (and is set to None).